 Advantages of the MTM methods compared to other time-determining techniques

-- The uniforming coding of movement elements leads to an international, unambiguous, reproducible description of the work process, which is important for the construction of planning times.
+- Uniform coding of motion elements leads to an internationally accepted, reproducible description of the work process, which is particularly important for developing planned times.

-- The combination of MTM and the Lean concept has been successful in avoiding waste.
+- Combination of MTM and the Lean concept has been successful in avoiding waste.